 We understand that navigating the planning regulatory landscape may look different for each of our clients.
 Whether your project involves mixed-use development, regeneration, infrastructure, natural resources or land assembly we will tailor our approach to you by gaining an in-depth understanding of your objectives and the wider commercial and/or regulatory contexts within which your business operates.

-We have extensive experience in guiding our clients through complex planning matters in the context of real estate transactions, strategic advice, disputes and litigation, Major Project Planning and Environment.
+We have extensive experience in guiding our clients through complex planning matters in the context of real estate transactions, strategic advice, disputes and litigation, Infrastructure Planning and Environment.

 Our lawyers are experts in strategic and masterplan advice, promoting major schemes, compulsory purchase, planning and highways agreements, highways and transport issues, environmental impact assessment, listed buildings and conservation areas, enforcement, appeals and judicial review.